Overview

 Notes On Refunds

-- If a refund occurs during the seasoning period and is matched to a disbursement, the refunded amount is netted out of the settlement.
+- If a refund occurs during the hold period and is matched to a disbursement, the refunded amount is netted out of the settlement.

-- If a refund occurs after the seasoning period, Lead will return the refund to the client’s Operating Account instead.
+- If a refund occurs after the hold period, Lead will return the refund to the client’s Operating Account instead.

 - Refunds must include